aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 not known at time of scheduling.
 Furthermore, it is missing the appropriate `$THREADS`,  and or `$BITSTREAMS` sections as stations do not use this information directly.

-In the sfxc distribution there is a program called `prepare_vex.py` which take an observing vex file created by `(py)sched` and adds these missing sections to the vex file.
+In the SFXC distribution there is a program called `prepare_vex.py` which take an observing vex file created by `(py)sched` and adds these missing sections to the vex file.
 It will
 - Add a `$CLOCKS` section with all delays and rates set to zero
 - Fetch EOP information from the [internet](ftps://gdc.cddis.eosdis.nasa.gov/vlbi/gsfc/ancillary/solve_apriori/usno_finals.erp) and create an `$EOP` section